Alternative History of the German Invasion

-"Alternative History of the German Invasion" is the fourth episode of the fourth season of Community, which originally aired on February 28, 2013 on NBC.
+"Alternative History of the German Invasion" is the 4th episode of the fourth season and 75th overall episode of Community, which originally aired on February 28, 2013 on NBC.
 The episode was Ben Wexler's first writing credit for the series and it was directed by Steven Tsuchida.
 It features the study group engaged in conflict with a group of German students who begin to use their study table, as the members all attend a history course.
 Meanwhile, Chang (Ken Jeong) returns as Kevin, claiming to have memory loss which he describes as "Changnesia".

 The episode was the second of the season to be produced, but rescheduled to air fourth.
 It received largely negative critical reception, with criticisms made of the humor and story and some critics disliking the way the main cast were portrayed as villains in flashbacks to previous episodes.
 On its premiere, the episode was watched by an estimated 2.83 million viewers.